ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 console.log( icons.undo );
 ```

-If you run the command below, the `ckeditor5-rules/allow-imports-only-from-main-package-entry-point` eslint rule will list all places where you need to update the imports.
+If you run the following command, the `ckeditor5-rules/allow-imports-only-from-main-package-entry-point` eslint rule will list all the places where you need to update the imports.

 ```bash
 npm run lint